 - a cap or a hat

 My trip to Rurrenabaque pampas was done by Indigena tours.
 Thanks so much!
 I really had a great time!
 I chose Indigena tours because I really had a great time!
-I chose Indigena tours because they are the first and only company being certified by US AID for completing standards of quality and ecology during pampas tours.
-For more information about the tours, please checkout Indigena tours website.
+I chose Indigena tours because they are the first company being certified by US AID for completing standards of quality and ecology during pampas tours.